 Grass-fed butter is rich in fat-soluble vitamins like true vitamin A, vitamin D, vitamin K, and vitamin E, as well as all of their naturally occurring cofactors that aid absorption.
 These butter “catalysts” or “activators,” as Dr. Weston Price once referred to them, are what our bodies use to absorb vitamins and minerals effectively.
 Without them, it wouldn’t matter how many nutrients we ingested – very few of them would actually reach their intended targets.
+This is a critical point that modern nutrition often overlooks.
+You can eat all the kale, spinach, and broccoli in the world, but without the proper fat-soluble cofactors found in traditional animal fats like grass-fed butter, your body simply cannot extract and utilize the minerals those vegetables contain.
+This is one reason why traditional cultures always consumed animal fats alongside their plant foods – they understood instinctively what science is now confirming.

-Butterfat is critical for sexual development and reproduction, as its fat-soluble vitamins support healthy endocrine function.
-It also contains what’s known as the “Wulzen Factor” or the “anti-stiffness” factor.
+Butter also contains what’s known as the “Wulzen Factor” or the “anti-stiffness” factor.
 Only present in raw animal fat, this substance protects humans and animals against joint calcification (aka degenerative arthritis), artery hardening, cataracts, and pineal gland calcification.
+The Wulzen Factor was discovered by Dr. Wulzen in the 1930s, who found that it prevented arthritis in animals.
+Unfortunately, this protective compound is destroyed by pasteurization, which is another powerful reason to seek out raw grass-fed butter when available.

 Here at the Bollinger house, we never go without grass-fed butter and coconut oil (expeller-pressed for cooking and extra-virgin for raw consumption).
 These are our go-to sources of saturated fat and corresponding vital nutrients, and two of the best superfoods that a human being can eat.

-Editor’s Note: This article was initially published in 2021 and has been updated in 2024.
+Editor’s Note: This article was initially published in 2021 and has been updated in 2026.

 In the books